-For ABAWDs who are participating in FSET to meet the ABAWD work requirement, the EP must be reviewed at least once every three months.
-For non-ABAWDs and ABAWDs who are meeting the work requirement outside of FSET, the EP must be reviewed at least once every six months.
+For ABAWDs who are participating in FSET to meet the ABAWD work requirement, the EP must be reviewed at least once every 90 days.
+For non-ABAWDs and ABAWDs who are meeting the work requirement outside of FSET, the EP must be reviewed at least once every 180 days.